 How to Use Breakpoints

-You can modify steps while the debugger is running.
+In your investigation, you can modify steps while the debugger is running.
 When you reach a breakpoint, you can modify the executed step, or any step after it.
 You can also modify steps before the breakpoint, but that won't affect this run of the debugger.

 Click Play anytime to continue execution after pausing at a breakpoint, or click Stop to close the debugger.